abn-illia-lebid/abn-meetup/README.md

 ## Functional level

-To write our functional tests, you need to zoom out and look at our example from bird view.
+To write our functional tests, you need to zoom out and look at our example from a bird's-eye view.
 You don't need to go in details, while testing on functional level, but you shouldn't be afraid of double testing some functionality that you already tested on a lower level.

 What I would focus on here, is:

 - Happy Flow without discount - User makes successful payment.
 In the same test you can test validation.
 - Happy Flow with discount
-- Error flow on catalog, cart, checkout, and payment page
+- Error flow on the catalog, cart, checkout, and payment page

 This should be enough to be reasonably sure that integration between all parts of the application is successful.